 Assign team-building leadership roles to a local project or team manager.
 The role will require a communication and motivational team expert.

-Use any or all of the activities below to break ground between virtual team members.
+Use any or all of the activities below to break ground in a virtual workplace.

 This virtual team-building game takes roughly 10 minutes.
 Start the meeting by giving every team member a minute or so to prepare.
 Green-light a short one-minute performance for each person, whether it's playing the ukulele, repeating a verse from their favorite rap song, or a pantomime of a love-struck peacock.
 This activity breaks the ice and lightens the mood.

 This familiarity activity takes from 10 to 15 minutes.
 Before a scheduled online meeting, have virtual team members answer three questions about themselves.
 For example: If you were stuck on a deserted island, smartphone in hand, and one choice for an app, which app would it be?
 What color combination motivates you the most?
 What's your favorite pizza topping?
 And so on.